-Alternative Fuels & Advanced Vehicles Data Center (AFDC) Publications Database: There are thousands of publications in AFDC's comprehensive alternative fuels and advanced transportation database.
-Sponsored by the U.S. Department of Energy’s (DOE) Clean Cities Initiative and technically administered by the National Renewable Energy Laboratory (NREL), AFDC's Publications Database is a comprehensive clearinghouse of data, publications, tools, and information related to advanced transportation technologies.
+Sponsored by the U.S. Department of Energy’s (DOE) and administered by the National Renewable Energy Laboratory (NREL), the AFDC Publications Database is a comprehensive resource for publications about alternative fuels, advanced vehicles, and regulated fleets.
 Search the database for citations and PDF versions of publications from federal agencies, as well as other books, conference papers, journals, newsletters, and reports.